 Action Needed

-Urge your members of Congress – especially those serving on the U.S. House and Senate Appropriations Committees – to support increased funding for Second Chance Act programs in the annual appropriations process.
+Urge your members of Congress to support the reauthorization of the Second Chance Act and increase funding for these programs in the annual appropriations process.
 The bipartisan Second Chance Act provides resources to states, local governments and nonprofit organizations to improve outcomes for people returning to communities from prisons, jails and juvenile facilities.

 Background